davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   that must end with ``RETB`` instead of ``RETI``).

 naked

+  .. index:: naked function attribute, RL78

-  ``naked`` function attribute, RL78This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
+  This attribute allows the compiler to construct the requisite function declaration, while allowing the body of the function to be assembly code.
 The specified function will not have prologue/epilogue sequences generated by the compiler.
 Only basic